hBulldozer/dozer/README.md

 superjson
 framer-motion
 tanstack/react-query
-Additional dependencies may also be affected.
+Additional dependencies may also be affected